 Nintendo is still keeping quiet about the announcement of the Switch 2.
 According to a new rumor, production may have been underway since late summer.
 This could significantly increase the chances of an early release of the Nintendo Switch 2.
 The new console may therefore launch sometime in the first quarter of 2025.

 The release of the Nintendo Switch 2 is still a secret.
-There was a recent rumor that the new console would be released in the first quarter of 2025, but this seemed to be a rather bold prediction due to the lack of an official announcement.
-Nintendo will not give as much lead time as with the Nintendo Switch need to make the successor a success, but the Switch 2 is unlikely to come onto the market completely unexpectedly and without a marketing campaign.
-However, a new rumor is now giving rise to the idea that the release of the Nintendo Switch 2 could actually take place in the first quarter of the year - at least if the leak is true.
+Although there was recently a rumor that the new console would be released in the first quarter of 2025, this seemed to be a rather bold prediction due to the lack of an official announcement.
+Although Nintendo will not need as much lead time as with the Nintendo Switch to make the successor a success, the Switch 2 is unlikely to come onto the market completely unexpectedly and without a marketing campaign.
+However, a new rumor is now feeding the ground for the release of the Nintendo Switch 2 to actually take place in the first quarter of the year - at least if the leak is true.
 Because Nintendo itself has not yet released any relevant information about a release.

 Is the Nintendo Switch 2 in production?